Corps for a Change AmeriCorps Program

 - Corps for a Change members: Support high schools to engage students who are attending less than 90%.
 Interventions include one-on-one meetings, home visits, connection to community resources, and advocacy to address individual student barriers to improve attendance and increase engagement.

-- AmeriCorps members complete a minimum of 1200 hours from August 2020-May 2021 and are placed in high schools across Metro Denver and Northern Colorado.
+- AmeriCorps members complete a minimum of 900 hours from October 2022-May 2023 and are placed in high schools across Metro Denver and Northern Colorado.

 - Gain experience and training that includes personal strengths, inclusivity, working with high needs students, communication styles, and a variety of other topics.

-- Segal Education Award of $4,336.50 at the end of a successful term of service, which can be used to repay student loans or for current or future education.
+- Segal Education Award of $3,247.50.
+This is awarded at the end of a successful term of service and can be used to repay student loans or for current or future education.

 - Mileage reimbursement or bus fare